-Music on hold is more than just filler sound—it’s a powerful psychological tool that shapes customer experiences and perceptions of a business.
+On hold telephone music is more than just filler sound—it’s a powerful psychological tool that shapes customer experiences and perceptions of a business.

 Research shows that the right on hold music can reduce perceived wait times, soothe frustrations, and enhance a company’s brand image.